 There are literally hundreds of personal injury attorneys in south Florida who could represent you and your family in a wrongful death lawsuit.
 What should you look for when choosing one?
 This is an important decision, and we encourage everyone to approach the process deliberatively.

 We highly recommend hiring an experienced attorney.
 Wrongful death cases are much more difficult than your ordinary fender bender claim.
 Wrongful death attorneys often end up working with expert witnesses, including medical experts, and not every firm is positioned to find credible experts to present in court.
 When interviewing lawyers, ask how many wrongful death cases they have handled.

 Your attorney should also have experience litigating cases before a judge and jury.
 Not every wrongful death case gets settled.
 In fact, there are often strong incentives which push parties to go to court—the large amount of money at stake being one of them.
 The attorney you hire must understand the intricacies of litigation to effectively seek compensation.

 Also trust your gut when choosing an attorney.
 You should have faith in the lawyer’s skill and ability to communicate with you about the case.
 Remember, the client should make critical decisions in a case, such as whether to settle.
 And you can only make meaningful choices if your legal counsel communicates important information to you.

 Seek caring, compassionate representation from skilled Fort Lauderdale wrongful death attorneys

-For more than 30 years, our Fort Lauderdale wrongful death attorneys at Boone and Davis, PA have helped families in Fort Lauderdale, Broward County and throughout the state of Florida recover compensation for fatal accidents caused by negligence that result in the death of their loved one.
+For more than 40 years, our Fort Lauderdale wrongful death attorneys at Boone & Davis, Attorneys at Law have helped families in Fort Lauderdale, Broward County and throughout the state of Florida recover compensation for fatal accidents caused by negligence that result in the death of their loved one.
 To speak with our seasoned attorneys today, contact us online or call us at 954-566-9919 for a free initial consultation.
 There is no obligation, and our firm charges no fees until we recover for you.